 Signs from Far Away

 Often, seeing your roof up close is difficult and dangerous for the average homeowner.
-There are some signs that can be seen from the ground that give you an insight into the health of your roof.
-Firstly, large patches of moss indicate not only age, but water issues in your old roof shingles.
+There are some signs that can be seen from the ground that may give you an insight into its overall health.
+Firstly, large patches of moss indicate not only age, but water issues that are present in your old shingles.
 Secondly, large dark patches may indicate algae or wet spots.
 Finally, large patches of missing shingles are the most egregious sign that your roof needs immediate attention from a roofing professional.
 If any of these jump out to you, it is smart to begin the process of getting estimates for replacement or repair before they turn into most costly leaks.

 Old Roof Shingles Show Signs of Aging

 While a damaged or aging roof might not jump out at you from the ground, closer inspection may be necessary to see more minute, but just as important, problems.
-For example, cracked shingles or those that are missing granules may not be readily apparent from the ground but indicate poor roof health.
+For example, cracked shingles or those that are missing granules may not be readily apparent and easily seen from the ground.
+These often indicate poor roof health.
 Similarly, curled or lifted shingles do not protect your roof deck as much as when they lay flat.
-This is something that can also lead to leaks and rot.
+This is something that can also lead to leaks and rot as they do not properly shed water.
 As a result, roof shingles show signs of aging and offer potential warning signs about future problems.

 Overall Roof Age